tercen/asinh_operator/README.md

 ##### Usage
 Input projection|.
 ---|---
-`y-axis` | values as input to the asinh operator
-`row`    | channels, and scale (optional)
+`y-axis` | values required to be transformed by the asinh operator `row`    | channels, and scale values (optional)
 `col`    | event, for example

 Input parameters|.
 ---|---
-`scale`             | numeric, the scaling factor to use after the asinh transformation, default is 5 `scale per channel` | boolean, indicates if a different scaling factor per channel is performed, default is false
+`scale`             | numeric, the scaling factor to use before the asinh transformation, default is 5

 Output relations|.
 ---|---
 `asinh`| numeric, output transformation per `row` and `col`.

 ##### Details
-An asinh of values is performed followed by a scaling.
-One data point per cell is required as input
+Values are scaled first and then asinh tranfrmation is performed.
+One data point per cell is required as input. if a NULL scaling value is used then it scaling factor is found in the cross-tab projection, the second factor in the `row` dimension.

 ```r
 asinh(value/scale)